Grantville, Kansas

-Grantville is an unincorporated community in Jefferson County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 182.
-It is located east of Topeka on the south side of US-24 highway between Barton Rd and KOA/Wilson Rd.
+Grantville is a census-designated place (CDP) in Jefferson County, Kansas, United States.
+As of the 2020 census, the population was 182.
+It is located east of Topeka on the south side of US-24 between Barton and KOA / Wilson roads.

 History

 Grantville was named in 1866 for Ulysses S. Grant, military commander in the Civil War and afterward 18th President of the United States.

 The first post office in Grantville was established in October 1866.